philipbutler/dbscan-cuda/README.md

-Currently a C++ implementation of DBSCAN, soon will be a CUDA implementation of PDSDBSCAN
+Currently this is a C++ implementation of [DBSCAN](https://en.wikipedia.org/wiki/DBSCAN), soon it will be a CUDA implementation of PDSDBSCAN.

 ## How to run (after setting up a CUDA machine)
 ```